-Biden renews call for patience as Trump campaign launches more legal fights over ballots
+Biden renews call for patience as Trump assails vote-counting process

 A judge in Michigan, which was called for Biden on Wednesday, told lawyers for the Trump campaign that she would deny the campaign’s request for an emergency halt in the counting of votes in the state.

-Trump campaign advisers held a news conference in Nevada in which they made unsubstantiated claims that dead people and nonresidents had been voting in large numbers.
+Trump campaign advisers held a news conference in Nevada in which they made unsubstantiated claims that votes from dead people and nonresidents had been cast in large numbers.
 Shortly after the event, Biden’s narrow lead in Nevada widened.

-By early Thursday evening, after a new batch of votes was tabulated, Biden had a lead of more than 11,000.
-There were still tens of thousands more votes left to be counted, including about 63,000 mail ballots and 60,000 provisional ballots in Clark County, the state’s largest county and a Democratic stronghold.
+By Thursday evening, after a new batch of votes was tabulated, Biden had a lead of more than 11,000.
+There were still tens of thousands more votes left to be counted, including about 114,000 mail ballots, 60,000 provisional ballots and 44,000 ballots that need verification in Clark County, the state’s largest county and a Democratic stronghold.

 The numbers could grow further, since election officials in Nevada must count any mail ballot that was postmarked by Election Day and arrives by Nov.
 10.